Serving all people by providing personalized health and wellness through exemplary care, education and research.

 HYDROCODONE (hye droe KOE done) is used to help relieve cough.

-Take this medicine by mouth with a full glass of water.
-Use a specially marked spoon or dropper to measure your dose.
+Take this medicine by mouth.
+Follow the directions on the prescription label.
+Use a specially marked spoon or container to measure each dose.
 Ask your pharmacist if you do not have one.
-Do not use a household spoon.
-Follow the directions on the prescription label.
+Household spoons are not accurate.
+You can take it with or without food.
+If it upsets your stomach, take it with food.
 Take your medicine at regular intervals.
-Do not take your medicine more often than directed.
+Do not take it more often than directed.

 Side effects that you should report to your doctor or health care professional as soon as possible:

 allergic reactions like skin rash, itching or hives, swelling of the face, lips, or tongue

 signs and symptoms of low blood pressure like dizziness; feeling faint or lightheaded, falls; unusually weak or tired

 trouble passing urine or change in the amount of urine

 Side effects that usually do not require medical attention (report to your doctor or health care professional if they continue or are bothersome):